ESR-NZ/POx_POC_pipeline/README.md

 ## Running the analysis

-Once installed, the "pipeline" can be run with the command `POX-POC_run.py <path/to/run_directory>` Results can be found in `path/to/run_directory/POx_POC_results`
+Once installed, the "pipeline" can be run with the command:
+`POX-POC_run.py <path/to/run_directory>`

+Results can be found in:
+`path/to/run_directory/POx_POC_results`

-This can be run during the sequencing experiment if required.
+This can be run during the sequencing experiment if required to analyse the data generated upto that point.